 KEY Keep an eye out for these symbols, which give important information about certain courses.
-These courses have no prerequisites or developmental courses required.
-Q These courses are only offered in certain semesters. $\square$ Students must earn a minimum grade in these courses to remain in the program.
-Eligible electives for this program are listed on the reverse.
+A These courses have no proceptibiles or developmental courses required. ٩ These courses are only offered in certain semesters. ٨ Statistics must care a minimum grade in these courses to remain in the program.
+5 Eighte electives for this program are listed on the reverse.
 Watch for this symbol.
-HELPFUL HINTS Summer and/or Winter Session classes may be available for your program to help you finish on time.
-See your advisor or visit the online course search for availability.
-Taking 15 credits/semester or 30 credits/year will help you stay on track to finish your degree in two years.
+HELPFUL HINTS Sommer and/or Winter Session closes may be available for your program to help you finish on time.
+See your advisor or visit the miline course search for availability.
+Tabley 15 coeffic/security or 30 coeffic/year will help you stay on teach to finish your degree in two years.